Eugene Mooney

 Eugene C. Mooney (born January 16, 1943) was an American politician in the state of Florida.

 Mooney was born in Winter Park, and attended the University of Florida, earning a Bachelor of Science degree.
 He served in the Florida House of Representatives for the 38th district from 1970 to 1972 and the 33rd district from 1972 to 1974, as a Republican.
-He lives in Altamonte Springs.
+He lives in Tennessee.